Pitted Ware culture: Genetics

 A genetic study published in Nature Communications in January 2018 indicated genetic continuity between SHGs and the Pitted Ware culture, and found that the Pitted Ware people were genetically distinct from the Funnelbeaker culture.

 A 2018 study described the skin, hair and eye pigmentation of two Pitted Ware individuals from the Ajvide Settlement on the western coast of Gotland.
 The authors described the Pitted Ware specimens as sharing part of their phenotypic variation with Scandinavian Hunter Gatherers.
 Both specimens had a high probability of being dark-haired.
 One exhibited alleles associated with dark skin pigmentation on the SLC24A5 and SLC45A2 genes, while the other specimen carried a mix of alleles at these positions.
 The two specimens had a high probability of being blue eyed.

 A 2019 study published in Proceedings of the Royal Society B the remains of a Pitted Ware male were analyzed.
-He was found to the carrying the maternal haplgroup U5b1d2, and probably a subclade of the paternal haplogroup I2.
+He was found to the carrying the maternal haplogroup U5b1d2, and probably a subclade of the paternal haplogroup I2.
 He was estimated to be 25–35 years old and 165–175 cm tall.
 It was found that the Pitted Ware people only slightly contributed to the gene pool of the Battle Axe culture, who were almost wholly of Western Steppe Herder descent.

 A genetic study published in Proceedings of the Royal Society B in June 2020 examined the remains of 19 Pitted Ware individuals buried on the island of Gotland.
 The study included a number of individuals who had been buried in a way typical of the Battle Axe culture.
 The 6 samples of Y-DNA extracted belonged to the paternal haplogroup I2a-L460 (2 samples), I2-M438 (2 samples), I2a1a-CTS595 and I2a1b1-L161.
 The 17 samples of mtDNA extracted belonged overwhelmingly to the maternal haplogroups U4 and U5.
 The study found no evidence of Battle Axe admixture among the Pitted Ware.
 They were genetically very different from earlier Funnelbeaker inhabitants of Gotland, although they carried a tiny amount of EEF admixture.
 The evidence suggested that while the Pitted Ware culture was culturally influenced by the Battle Axe culture, it was not genetically influenced by it.